copsTvFan/cops-episode-guide/guide.md

 **Providence, RI 2**

-- (10:32 PM Suspicious Vehicle) Officer Fabio Zuena says when your guard isn't up is when things happen.
+- (Providence, RI -- 10:32 PM Suspicious Vehicle) Officer Fabio Zuena says when your guard isn't up is when things happen.
 When you think everything is quiet and nothing else to do is when the next thing pops up right in front of you, react quickly, use common sense and good judgment.
+- (Providence, RI -- 5:42 PM Animal Rescue) Officer Patricia Cornell, Sgt.
+Paul Campbell.
+Struck and possibly rabid dog underneath a car.
+(7:18 PM Disturbance Call) Kids playing in a parking lot.
+- (Providence, RI -- 9:08 PM Roll Call) Officer Fabio Zuena, Sgt.
+George Ricci.
+  (10:03 PM Domestic Disturbance Call) Officer Gregory Daniels.
+Eric has been stabbed by his mother, but he doesn't want to press charges.
+"I said, Mom, why are you doing this to me like this?
+I'm your son!"
+Turns out his mother was sleeping with his wife, Karen.
+The mother gets arrested.
+Sgt.
+Mike Correia says Eric has violated a restraining order against his common-law wife.
+Officer Ed Malloy says that it should be interesting in the morning how the judge sees the mother attacks her son because the mother and her wife are lovers.

 ### CP-911